Review Of The Predator 28 And 38 Radio Remote Stump Grinder

 I believe that many of the issues that I have had to deal with unfortunately come from having a diesel engine which brings vibration issues.
 After using the Predator 38 petrol machine I can see that the vibration is considerably less than the diesel machine.

-As you can see in the photograph some of the guards have suffered from metal fatigue, once again I am sure this is from excessive vibration.
+As you can see in the photograph some of the guards have suffered from metal fatigue.
+Once again I am sure this is from excessive vibration from the diesel engine.

-If I was purchasing now I would definitely go for the petrol machine as it has extra power, much less vibration than the diesel model and is much quieter which is actually really nice if you’re doing a days work!
+If I was purchasing now I would definitely go for the petrol machine as it has extra power, much less vibration.
+The diesel model and is much quieter which is actually really nice if you’re doing a days work!

-It would be great to hear about your experience with your Predator mmachine or any other make of stump grinder that you are using.
+It would be great to hear about your experience with your Predator machine.
+Or come to that, any other make of stump grinder that you are using.
 Maybe you could write a review of the Predator 28 and 38 radio remote stump grinder?

 Thank you for reading and please feel free to comment below.